2022 Kharkiv counteroffensive: Breakthrough

-On 28 September, Financial Times published an article with many interactive graphics and gave a vivid depiction of the reasons behind Ukrainian's lightning counteroffensive toward Kupiansk.
-It attributed western-supplied HIMARS as one of the reasons that enabled Ukraine to overpower Russian forces in merely 6 days, over a span of 90 km (roughly the distance between London and Cambridge), and recover more than 2,500 km2 of land.
+Financial Times attributed western-supplied HIMARS as one of the reasons that enabled Ukraine to overpower Russian forces in merely 6 days, over a span of 90 km (roughly the distance between London and Cambridge), and recover more than 2,500 km2 of land.

 Russian withdrawal from Kharkiv Oblast west of Oskil River

 In the afternoon of 11 September, the Russian Ministry of Defense announced the formal pullout of Russian forces from nearly all of Kharkiv Oblast.
 The ministry "announced that an 'operation to curtail and transfer troops' was underway."
 At 20:06 that day, Russian Kalibr cruise missiles struck Ukrainian critical infrastructure sites (including Kharkiv TEC-5), which left Poltava, Sumy, Kharkiv, Dnipropetrovsk, Donetsk, and parts of Odesa Oblasts without electricity.
 Meanwhile, clashes between Ukrainian attackers and Russian defenders continued at Lyman.

+South of Izium, on 10 September, the 93rd Battalion of Ukraine's 107th Brigade recaptured the village of Velyka Komyshuvakha, and the 49th "Carpathian Sich" Battalion advanced into the village of Topolske, where it captured members of Russia's 423rd Motor Rifle Regiment.
+By the next day, Ukraine's 81st Airmobile Brigade had retaken Bohorodychne in the Donetsk Oblast.

+On 11 September, the 244th Battalion of the 112th Territorial Defense Brigade restored Ukrainian control over the Kharkiv Oblast villages of Martove, Khotimlia, Zarichne, Bereznyky, Buhaivka, Sosnovyi Bir, Ukraiinske, Pil'na, Shevchenkove, Shevchenkove Pershe, Vyshneve, Hontarivka, Berezhne, Tomakhivka and Seredivka.
+Units of the 112th Brigade reportedly advanced about 45 km and reached Vovchansk by 12 September.

+North of Kharkiv, on 11 September, the 249th Battalion of Ukraine's 127th Brigade announced that the village of Borshchova had returned to Ukrainian control.
+A local official said the same day that northwest of Kharkiv, Russian forces had abandoned the villages of Turove, Makarove, and Udy.
+The next day, the 14th Brigade published footage of its fighters raising the Ukrainian flag at Ternova on the Russia–Ukraine border.
+A day later, the 127th Brigade's 247th Battalion announced that it had captured the villages of Lyptsi, Hlyboke, and Strilecha.

 On 12 September, according to the summary of the General Staff of the Armed Forces of Ukraine, the Ukrainian Defense Forces cleared Russian troops in more than 20 settlements, most noticeably in Velykyi Burluk and Dvorichna.
 The Russian head of the Kharkiv occupation authority, Vitaly Ganchev, revealed on Russian state media Russia-24 that Ukrainian forces outnumbered Russian forces by "8 times".
 The border with the Russian Belgorod Oblast has been closed after some 5,000 civilians were "evacuated" to Russia.

-Ukraine retook all of Kharkiv Oblast west of the Oskil River by 13 September, with media claiming that Ukrainian troops had entered Vovchansk.
+Ukrainian forces retook all of Kharkiv Oblast west of the Oskil River by 13 September, with media claiming that Ukrainian troops had entered Vovchansk.